Click here to access a PDF version

 The individually planned major permits the development of a concentrated study in some area which crosses two or more disciplines, or which currently does not offer a standard major, thus permitting an area of concentration not available in other major study programs.

-The process of establishing an individually planned major involves creating an individually planned major committee.
+The process of establishing an individually planned major involves creating an individually planned major committee of at least three faculty members.
 With the committee, the student develops a proposal consisting of a title, rationale and a schedule of coursework.
 The proposal is submitted to the Board of Review for approval and is subject to review by the Curriculum Committee.

 Deadline: The deadline for applying for an individually planned major is prior to the end of a student's second semester of their sophomore year, or equivalent.
 No applications from seniors will be entertained by the Board of Review.